JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 * [Levenberg-Marquardt](LevenbergMarquardt.md) minimizes the square norm of ``f: \mathcal M→ℝ^d`` provided the gradients of the component functions, or in other words the Jacobian of ``f``.
 * [Stochastic Gradient Descent](stochastic_gradient_descent.md) is based on a splitting of ``f`` into a sum of several components ``f_i`` whose gradients are provided.
 Steps are performed according to gradients of randomly selected components.
 * The [Alternating Gradient Descent](@ref solver-alternating-gradient-descent) alternates gradient descent steps on the components of the product manifold.
-All these components should be smooth aso the gradient exists, and (locally) convex.
+All these components should be smooth as it is required, that the gradient exists, and is (locally) convex.

 ### Nonsmooth

 If the gradient does not exist everywhere, that is if the splitting yields summands that are nonsmooth, usually methods based on proximal maps are used.

 * The [Chambolle-Pock](ChambollePock.md) algorithm uses a splitting ``f(p) = F(p) + G(Λ(p))``,
-  where ``G`` is defined on a manifold ``\mathcal N`` and we need the proximal map of its Fenchel dual.
+  where ``G`` is defined on a manifold ``\mathcal N`` and the proximal map of its Fenchel dual is required.
   Both these functions can be non-smooth.
 * The [Cyclic Proximal Point](cyclic_proximal_point.md) 🫏 uses proximal maps of the functions from splitting ``f`` into summands ``f_i``
-* [Difference of Convex Algorithm](@ref solver-difference-of-convex) (DCA) uses a splitting of the (nonconvex) function ``f = g - h`` into a difference of two functions; for each of these we require the gradient of ``g`` and the subgradient of ``h`` to state a sub problem in every iteration to be solved.
+* [Difference of Convex Algorithm](@ref solver-difference-of-convex) (DCA) uses a splitting of the (non-convex) function ``f = g - h`` into a difference of two functions; for each of these it is required to have access to the gradient of ``g`` and the subgradient of ``h`` to state a sub problem in every iteration to be solved.
-* [Difference of Convex Proximal Point](@ref solver-difference-of-convex-proximal-point) uses a splitting of the (nonconvex) function ``f = g - h`` into a difference of two functions; provided the proximal map of ``g`` and the subgradient of ``h``, the next iterate is computed.
-Compared to DCA, the correpsonding sub problem is here written in a form that yields the proximal map.
+* [Difference of Convex Proximal Point](@ref solver-difference-of-convex-proximal-point) uses a splitting of the (non-convex) function ``f = g - h`` into a difference of two functions; provided the proximal map of ``g`` and the subgradient of ``h``, the next iterate is computed.
+Compared to DCA, the corresponding sub problem is here written in a form that yields the proximal map.
 * [Douglas—Rachford](DouglasRachford.md) uses a splitting ``f(p) = F(x) + G(x)`` and their proximal maps to compute a minimizer of ``f``, which can be non-smooth.
 * [Primal-dual Riemannian semismooth Newton Algorithm](@ref solver-pdrssn) extends Chambolle-Pock and requires the differentials of the proximal maps additionally.